 Lagoon, Tank Farm and Wells: EPA selected a remedy for the site’s lagoon, tank farm and potentially contaminated residential wells in its 1984 Record of Decision, or ROD specifying on-site incineration as the selected remedy for the sludge, sediment, soil, debris, and lagoon oil at the Bridgeport site.
 The drinking water line was completed in 1987.
 It provided drinking water to 15 affected homes.
 A second-phase remedial investigation to determine appropriate groundwater and wetland cleanup actions was also called for in the ROD.

 Groundwater/Wetlands: In September 2006, EPA signed the site’s second and final ROD, selecting a remedy for contaminated soils, shallow and deep groundwater, and wetlands.
-In June 2013, the primary technology for cleanup of groundwater involves extraction and ex-situ treatment along with in-place chemical and biological treatment started and is expected to operate for several years to address teh contaminants of concern.
+The primary technology for cleanup of groundwater involves extraction and ex-situ treatment along with in-place chemical and biological treatment.
+Groundwater remediation started in 2013 and is expected to operate for several years to address the contaminants of concern.
 Light non-aqueous phase liquid and on-site soil contamination is treated with an innovative vacuum extraction technology known as bioslurping which has been operating since 2011.
-Contaminated sediments in the wetland is excavated and disposed of off-site.
+Contaminated sediments in the wetland were excavated and disposed of off-site.